 What if someone has threatened violence?

 Libraries should consult with relevant law enforcement or security officials to ascertain the credibility of the threat.
 Administrators should respond as circumstances require and plan for a range of responses for likely outcomes.

 We are concerned that someone will bring a Nazi flag or banner with racial slurs to a protest event outside the library, which could lead to violence.
 Can we tell them they cannot display Nazi flags or banners because it may pose a public safety issue?

-The First Amendment protects the right of individuals and groups to engage in peaceful protest, even if the protest includes expressive activities that are viewed as outrageous or offensive.
+The First Amendment protects the right of individuals and groups to engage in peaceful protest on public sidewalks, even if the protest includes expressive activities that are viewed as outrageous or offensive.
 If the library fears that the protest may become violent, they should notify local law enforcement.

 Security for programs and events

 We’ve decided to hire security for an event.
 Who is responsible for paying the cost?

 If an outside group is renting or using space for an event, the library could require them to pay the cost of security.
 This requirement should be spelled out in the approved usage of space policy, and be applicable to any person or group reserving the space under the same circumstances, such as events held outside the library's normal operating hours.
 These policies should be reviewed by the library’s legal counsel to ensure they meet legal requirements.
 If it is a library-initiated program, the library would bear the cost.

 Libraries should consult with a security firm or local law enforcement for guidance.